The Polish Colony in Harbin, Manchuria

 Władysław Kowalski (centre) with his family

 In 1935, Japan purchased the Chinese Eastern Railway from the Soviet Union.
 However, because of an agreement that only Russian personnel could work for the railway and its supporting services, many Poles became unemployed.
 The regime gave Russians an exclusive right to work for other Japanese companies.
-The situation for Poles became dire and living standards declined sharply, leading to mass repatriations to Poland.
+The situation for Poles became dire, and living standards declined sharply, leading to mass repatriations to Poland.
 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
 Page 125.

-Rationing of food and other products introduced
+Rationing of food and other products was introduced

 The Red Army takes control of Manchuria

 In August 1945, the Red Army took control of Manchuria.
-This was the beginning of mass deportations to the Soviet Union of Poles, Russians and other East Europeans living throughout Manchuria.
+This was the beginning of mass deportations to the Soviet Union of Poles, Russians and other Eastern Europeans living throughout Manchuria.
 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
 Page 127.

 Image: Mil.ru, CC BY 4.0, via Wikimedia Commons.